SebaLPZS/AV1-Fluent-Uploader/README.md

 4. Click Upload and wait for the progress bar to complete.
 5. The Markdown link with an embedded AV1 video player will be copied to your clipboard automatically — ideal for sharing videos larger than Discord's upload limits.

+## Note

+Discord may cache files from temporary hosts for much longer than the files are actually available on the host.
+Because of this, I recommend using temporary file hosting services to reduce the load on permanent hosts.
+This helps prevent rate-limiting or bans, and ultimately helps the application remain functional for a longer time

 ## Installation

 Make sure you have Python 3 installed, then install dependencies with: